Adam lay ybounden

-"Adam lay ybounden", originally titled Adam lay i-bowndyn, is a 15th-century English Christian text of unknown authorship.
-It relates the Biblical events of Genesis, Chapter 3 on the Fall of Man.
+"Adam lay ybounden", originally titled "Adam lay i-bowndyn", is a 15th-century English Christian text of unknown authorship.
+It takes as its theme the Fall of Man, as described in the Book of Genesis.

 Originally a song text, no contemporary musical settings survive, although there are many notable modern choral settings of the text, such as that by Boris Ord.

 Origins

-The manuscript on which the poem is found (Sloane MS 2593, ff.
-10v-11) is held by the British Library, who date the work to c.1400 and speculate that the lyrics may have belonged to a wandering minstrel; other poems included on the same page in the manuscript include "I have a gentil cok", the famous lyric poem "I syng of a mayden" and two riddle songs – "A minstrel's begging song" and "I have a yong suster".
+The manuscript in which the poem is found (Sloane MS 2593, ff.
+10v-11) is held by the British Library, which dates the work to c.1400 and speculates that the lyrics may have belonged to a wandering minstrel.
+Other poems included on the same page in the manuscript include "I have a gentil cok", the famous lyric poem "I syng of a mayden" and two riddle songs – "A minstrel's begging song" and "I have a yong suster".

 Analysis of their dialect by K.R.
 Palti (2008) places them within the song tradition of East Anglia and more specifically Norfolk; two further carol manuscripts from the county contain songs from Sloane MS 2593.
 The texts of the songs were first printed by Victorian antiquarian Thomas Wright in 1836, who speculated that a number of the songs were intended for use in mystery plays.

 Analysis

 Adam lay ybounden relates the events of Genesis, Chapter 3.
 In medieval theology, Adam was supposed to have remained in bonds with the other patriarchs in the limbus patrum from the time of his death until the crucifixion of Christ (the "4000 winters").
 The second verse narrates the Fall of Man following Adam's temptation by Eve and the serpent.
 John Speirs suggests that there is a tone of astonishment, almost incredulity in the phrase "and all was for an apple", noting "an apple, such as a boy might steal from an orchard, seems such a little thing to produce such overwhelming consequences.
 Yet so it must be because clerks say so.
 It is in their book (probably meaning the Vulgate itself)."

 The third verse suggests the subsequent redemption of man by the birth of Jesus Christ by Mary, who was to become the Queen of Heaven as a result, and thus the song concludes on a positive note hinting at Thomas Aquinas' concept of the "felix culpa" (blessed fault).
-Paul Morris suggests that the text's evocation of Genesis implies a "fall upwards.
+Paul Morris suggests that the text's evocation of Genesis implies a "fall upwards".
 Speirs suggests that the lyric retells the story in a particularly human way: "The doctrine of the song is perfectly orthodox...but here is expressed very individually and humanly.
 The movement of the song reproduces very surely the movements of a human mind."